 Between approximately two-in-ten and four-in-ten non-library goers are aware of the collection of online eBooks (38%), streaming movies (28%), and streaming music (22%).
-Forty percent of those unaware of the collection of eBooks say they would be likely to use it in the future, while 26% say they would be likely to use the collection of streaming movies and just 13% say they would be likely to use the collection of streaming music.
+Forty percent of those unaware of the collection of eBooks say they would be likely to use it in the future, while 26% say they would be likely to use the collection of streaming music.